IAmReallyAlessio/MALIS-Predicting-Munich-Airbnb-Prices/README.md

 We write four python notebooks for archiving this task:
 - __Preprocessing.ipynb__ to clean up the initial dataset, available at https://insideairbnb.com/get-the-data/ and generates a new dataset *listings_clean.csv*, which will be used by subsequent python notebooks.
-- __Models.ipynb__ which includes the implementation and results of the models: Lasso regression, Ridge regression, Random Forest, Gradient Boosting, Stacking Regressor, Multi-Layer Perceptron.
+- __Models.ipynb__ which includes the implementation and results of the models: *Lasso regression, Ridge regression, Random Forest, Gradient Boosting, Stacking Regressor, Multi-Layer Perceptron*.
 - __DeepNeuralNetwork.ipynb__ defines the class for the Deep Neural Network, tuning and testing to find the best configuration of hyperparameters.
-- __HyperDeepNeuralNetwork.ipynb__ defines the class for the Deep Neural Network co HyperNetworks, tuning and testing to find the best configuration of hyperparameters.
+- __HyperDeepNeuralNetwork.ipynb__ defines the class for the Deep Neural Network with HyperNetworks, tuning and testing to find the best configuration of hyperparameters.

 Other file are images about tuning and metrics, *RMSE* and *R2*, results for models with Neural Network.
 All work references can be found in the bibliography of the project report, __QCHOHI_GIUFFRIDA_GIANNUZZO.pdf__